 I was SHOCKED to see this on their shelves, but they have raw honey for as low as $4.49 for 12 ounces (or $5.99 for 16 ounces).
 The only downfall is that it wasn’t local.
 The smaller jar was from India, and the larger jar was from Mexico.
 However, if you don’t have a source for affordable local honey anyway, you might as well consider these!

 White Balsamic Vinegar, $2.29 for 16.9 ounces

 Oddly enough, this was on my “to find” list when lo and behold, Trader Joe’s carries it!
-I know this specialty vinegar would cost at least $4 at my local grocery store, not to mention what other health food stores might charge (or even what Amazon charges for the cheapest bottle).
+I know this specialty vinegar would cost at least $4 at my local grocery store, not to mention what other health food stores might charge.
 As a lighter sister to the traditional balsamic vinegar, this would make some delicious salad dressings!

 Balsamic Vinegar, $3.49 for 33.8 ounces

 I’m reluctantly adding this one to the list because I’m a bit bitter that Trader Joe’s has such a great deal on balsamic vinegar.
 Costco charges $11 for the same thing!
 Consider this trip a lesson learned.
 I’ll get my balsamic vinegar (and likely all vinegars) from Trader Joe’s from now on.

 This isn’t the best price I’ve seen for nitrate-free bacon, but the cool thing about Trader Joe’s is that their prices are consistent.
 If no one has a sale, or Grocery Outlet runs out of our favorite brand, I know I can get some here.
 They sometimes have the “ends and pieces” variety of nitrate-free bacon, which sells for $3.99 for a full pound.
 It’s definitely fattier than regular slices, but a good alternative if you’re needed some real bacon bits and bacon grease.